-Using a metronome not only keeps you in time and helps you monitor your speed gains, when used properly, it ensures you don't increase your speed too soon.
-This benefit alone will get your chord changes sounding silky smoothe in no time.
+Using a metronome keeps you in time and helps you monitor your speed gains.
+Moreover, when used properly, a metronome ensures you don't increase your speed too soon.
+Your chord changes will sound silky smooth in no time.

 7) The Freeze Method: Hold the chord shape, lift your fingers on and off.

-When learning a new chord you’ll be putting one finger down at a time.
-This is fine at first, but soon enough you will find that it slows you down too much.
+You'll be putting one finger down at a time when learning a new chord.
+Doing this is fine at first, but soon enough, you will find that it slows you down too much.

-Your chord changes become quick and effortless once you can get your fingers to hit the strings at the same time.
-Everytime.
+Your chord changes become quick and effortless once you get your fingers to hit the strings simultaneously.

-Ok, makes sense, but how do I do this you're probably thinking.
-Freeze it is the answer.
+You're probably thinking; Ok, that makes sense, but how do I do this?

-Whilst playing the exercises coming up super-charge your learning time by recording progress clips on either your smartphone or tablet you use for reading sheet music and the like.
+While playing the following exercises, supercharge your learning time by recording progress clips.
+You can use your smartphone or tablet you use for reading sheet music, and the like.
 Be your own teacher.